MahadebSen/Mr.-Wholesy-client-11/README.md

 ## Key features:

-- You can log in or, Create account here.
+- Protected authentication applied on routes.
-- You can add new item.
+- MongoDB CRUD operation applied.
-- You can delete existing item.
+- APIs are protected by JWT.
 - You can change quantity of any item.
 - You can add comment.